 A pop- up menu will appear, showing the directory to which you want to move these three folders to.
 Remove the “/wpitems” and click the Move File(s).
 Navigate back to the “wp-content” folder by clicking “Up One Level”.

 Now you should see all three folders recently moved, the zipped “wpitems” folder and the unzipped empty “wpitems” folder.
 Select and delete both folders labelled “wpitems” (zipped and unzipped).

 Now you have the three recently uploaded folders (plugins, themes, uploads) and an index.php file.
 Great Work, we’re almost done moving WordPress from localhost to live server.

-Get luxurious WordPress themes for any industry for your business website or blog.
-Download a superb Elegant WordPress theme now!
+Get free luxurious WordPress themes of any industry for your website and blog.
+Download a Superb Elegant WordPress Theme now!

 Next, navigate back to your root folder (public_html) and look for a file labelled wp-config.
 Select it and click “Edit” in the top navigation bar to edit its content.

 In your wp-config.php file, you will see a lot of codes and comments.
 Do not be overwhelmed by that.
 Click CTR + F to find a particular text, in the pop-up shown type “$table_prefix” to find the table prefix of the current live WordPress database.

 Change the value to ‘wp_’ or whatever the prefix of your localhost WordPress site database is.
 For example: ‘wp896_’ to ‘wp_’.
 And click Save Changes then close.